Namorzyny/Tailscale2RAM/README.md

 ## Tips

 - If you want to connect to your tailscale network through your router, just add an interface with device `tailscale0`.
-Then assign a firewall zone `WAN` that allows packages forward to the tailscale network.
+Then assign a firewall zone `WAN` that allows the router forwards packages to the tailscale network.